• Skip to primary navigation

 • About

-You are here: Home / Thailand Places / Koh Chang – Island of Activity
+You are here: Home / Thailand Places / Things To Do on Koh Chang

-Accommodation on Koh Chang is diverse, there are cheap backpacker huts, luxury spas and resorts, and best of all there are some fantastic hotels and resorts right on the beach front.
-The beaches are also diverse, White Sands Beach is the most popular beach on Koh Chang, hence it can get quite congested, but you can still find relatively secluded beaches around the island.
+The beaches are also diverse; White Sands Beach is the most popular beach on Koh Chang.
+Hence, it can get quite congested, but you can still find relatively secluded beaches elsewhere on the island.

-I would say the beast beach on Koh Chang is Klong Prao Beach, it’s big, safe, and surprisingly it never gets overcrowded.
+For me, the best beach in Koh Chang is Klong Prao Beach.
+It’s big, safe, and surprisingly, it never gets overcrowded.

 Kayaking through the mangroves at Koh Chang Thailand